 The number of participants is limited to 15.
 Places, will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 8 individuals are enrolled.

-13th November 2018 for the Belgrade course
+7th November 2020 for the Zagreb course

 Illustrating Stata provides participants with the necessary introductory toolset to enable them to carry out efficient data analysis and data management in Stata in a reproducible manner.